 Here are some places you can go to grab similar shots without the wait:

-Retna Mural: The silver mural across the street from those angel wings — the one that looks like some kind of odd hieroglyphics — has a stunt double at The Lyric Theatre which is at 520 N La Brea Ave.
+Retna Mural: The silver and black mural across the street from those angel wings — the one that looks like some kind of odd hieroglyphics — has a stunt double at The Lyric Theatre which is at 520 N La Brea Ave.

 Jaywalking fines can be as high as $250 — which is four times what you'd pay if you parked illegally.